 How do you choose a Christmas Card for your boss?
-Better yet, how do you choose one that will get you a CRO budget in 2017?
-Simply apply these Conversion Principles for a happy new year and a new budget.
+Better yet, how do you choose one that will get you a CRO budget for next year?
+Simply apply these Christmas Conversion Principles for a happy new year and a new budget.

-We’ve examined a number of holiday cards to determine the one most likely to win you some budget in the coming year.
+We’ve examined a number of holiday cards to determine the one most likely to win you some conversion optimization (CRO) budget for the coming year.
 Watch this critique and give your manager the card that will deliver.

 Primary Conversion Principle Metrics